k4d/api-json/README.md

 # api-json
-Static JSON REST API
+## Static JSON REST API

-The example of a simple REST API using Node.js, Express and static JSON for data
+The example of a simple REST API using Node.js, Express and static JSON for data.